');

 About New Haven, MI

-New Haven is a small community in Michigan with a population of 6,341 residents.
-The median household income is $68,203 per year, which is near the national average.
-The median age in New Haven is 31.1 years.
+New Haven is a small town located in Michigan with a population of 6,341 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $68,203 per year, which is 9% below the national median of $75,149.
+The median age of 31.1 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in New Haven, MI